 ABOUT BERGE CHO OYU

-She was named after Mount Cho Oyu, a mountain located on the border of Tibet and Nepal, about 20 kilometers to the west of Mount Everest.
-At 8,188 meters, Cho Oyu is the sixth highest mountain in the world but is widely considered to be one of the easier peaks to climb.
+She was named after Mount Cho Oyu, a mountain located on the border of Tibet and Nepal about 20 kilometres west of Mount Everest.
+At 8,188 metres, Cho Oyu is the sixth highest mountain in the world but is widely considered to be one of the easier peaks to climb.